You have two chests that you need to open. The key to chest one is in chest two, and the key to chest two is in chest one. Now what?

-A Catch-22 Dilemma is a situation that the character cannot resolve or get out of, because they have nowhere to start to work on it.
-Each step they must take relies on completing the step before it, but starting the first step requires already having completed the last one.
+A Catch-22 Dilemma is a situation that a character cannot resolve or get out of because they have nowhere to start working on it.
+Each step they must take relies on completing the step before it but starting the first step requires already having completed the last one.

-It generally appears in one of two types: either each of the actions they must take or items they must acquire to progress rely on some other action already having been taken or item having been acquired first, or two or more of the actions they need to take or things they need to acquire are mutually forbidden.
+It generally appears in one of two types: either each of the objectives they must complete to progress rely on some other objective already having been completed first, or at least two of the objectives they need to complete are mutually forbidden.

 Both types leave the character frustrated and with nowhere to start in solving the problem or escaping the situation.